Constraints on Relic Magnetic Black Holes: Introduction

 This paper is organized as follows.
 In Section \ref{sec:Theory}, we briefly discuss the relevant physical properties of EMBHs.
-In Section \ref{sec:BoundsNoCat}, we describe and summarize bounds due to the annihilation of binary EMBHs, the heating of the intergalactic medium, and the destruction of White Dwarfs, as well as other sources of weaker bounds assuming the catalysis of proton decay is negligible.
-In Section \ref{sec:BoundsCat}, we include the catalysis of proton decay by EMBHs and scan over all possible physically sensible cross sections.
-Adding this effect weakens the bounds in some mass regimes by, for example, turning off annihilation in white dwarfs.
-For illustration, we also show, for a fixed catalysis cross section, bounds as a function of mass and see the effects of new sources of constraints, such as neutron star heating and proton decay in the sun.
-In section \ref{sec:nonextremal} we explore bounds that apply to stable non-extremal magnetic black holes.
-Finally, we conclude in Section \ref{sec:Conclusions}.
-We compare our constraints with those previously determined in \cite{bai2020phenomenology,ghosh2020astrophysical} in figures \ref{fig:non-cat}, and \ref{fig:catminlim} describe them briefly in sections \ref{sec:destruction of Mfield} and \ref{sec:insun}.
+In Section \ref{sec:BoundsNoCat}, we describe bounds due to the annihilation of binary EMBHs, the heating of the intergalactic medium, the destruction of WDs, destruction of large scale magnetic fields, and non-detection of magnetic charges neglecting effects from catalysis of proton decay.
+In Section \ref{sec:BoundsCat}, we include the catalysis of proton decay for all possible cross sections.
+This weakens the bounds in some mass regimes by, for example, preventing the destruction of WDs.
+For illustration, we also show, for a fixed catalysis cross section, bounds which arise from neutron star (NS) heating and proton decay in the Sun.
+In Section \ref{sec:nonextremal}, we explore bounds on MBHs heavy enough to be stable over cosmological timescales even when sub-extremal.
+Section \ref{sec:Conclusions} includes comments on how to generalize the bounds on EMBH abundance when EMBHs have a non-monochromatic mass spectrum, how EMBHs may seed large scale magnetic fields.
+Section \ref{sec:Conclusion} concludes.
+We compare our constraints with those from Refs.\cite{bai2020phenomenology,ghosh2020astrophysical} in Figs.\ref{fig:non-cat} and \ref{fig:catminlim}.
+Throughout this paper, unless units are explicitly specified otherwise, we take $c=\hbar=k =1$ and $\epsilon_0 = \frac{1}{4\pi}$.